The Gander Gold Property

 01 that intersected 19.0 metres of 92.9 gpt gold, including 285.2 gpt gold over 6.0 metres.

-Both parallel and cross-cutting structures is on the western side of the Property.
+Both parallel and cross-cutting structures are found on the western side of the Gander Gold Property and extend out under Gander Lake.

 A legacy, highly-diversified, property portfolio with hidden value.